The morphology and interface structure of titanium on graphene: Results/Discussion

 In summary, we find that the result of high temperature deposition depends strongly on the Gr thickness.
-For 2L and 3L Gr, depositing Ti at 300 or 400~$\degree$C results in the formation of faceted and compact islands with morphologies close to the Winterbottom shape, as expected when thermodynamic factors determine island shape.
-On 1L Gr, depositions at 300 or 400 $\degree$C lead to irregularly shaped islands which can be explained by strong interactions with the Gr and defect formation.
+For 2L and 3L Gr, depositing Ti at 300-400\,$\degree$C results in the formation of faceted and compact islands with morphologies close to the Winterbottom shape, as expected when thermodynamic factors determine island shape.
+Furthermore, $N$ decreases with temperature as expected for a thermally driven diffusion process, indicating that it is not governed by a few low-energy defect sites on the Gr.
+In contrast, on 1L Gr, depositions at 300\,$\degree$C or 400\,$\degree$C lead to irregularly shaped islands which can be explained by strong interactions with the Gr and defect formation.

-\section{Substrate dependence of Ti morphology and nucleation characteristics}
+\subsection{Substrate dependence of Ti morphology and nucleation characteristics}

 In most technologically relevant applications, the Gr is supported on a substrate rather than used as a freestanding film.
 We showed previously that Gr roughness affects Ti nucleation, and it is known that substrates such as SiO$_2$ or SiN increase the surface roughness of Gr \cite{ishigami2007atomic}.
 We therefore now discuss Ti morphology on SiN-supported Gr, comparing with freestanding Gr to investigate substrate effects.
-Figure 4(a, b) compares atomic force microscopy (AFM) images of SiN-supported and suspended 1L Gr with Ti deposited at room temperature.
+Figure 4(a,\,b) compares atomic force microscopy (AFM) images of SiN-supported and suspended 1L Gr with Ti deposited at room temperature.
 SiN-supported 1L Gr shows a larger nucleation density and smaller island size compared to suspended 1L Gr, to such an extent that identifying individual islands becomes challenging.

 We again interpret these results based on differences in surface roughness.
 In literature for Gr supported on SiO$_2$ and SiN, the root mean square roughness has been measured to be 0.19-0.35~nm, attributed to roughness imposed from these uneven surfaces \cite{ishigami2007atomic, cullen2010high, yamamoto2012charge, geringer2009intrinsic}.
 This is larger than the intrinsic roughness experienced by suspended 1L Gr, which in literature has been measured to be about 0.1~nm \cite{thomsen2017suppression, gao2014thermomechanics, ramirez2016anharmonic}.
 Therefore, we would expect lower Ti diffusivity on Gr supported by a substrate, which in our case results in a very large nucleation density.